U.S. President Barack Obama has hailed peaceful diplomatic efforts that have led to a nuclear deal with Iran after nearly a decade of tensions.

 In return, the United States, China, Russia, Britain France and Germany will provide limited, temporary, targeted and reversible relief to Iran.
 Major sanctions, including the key oil, banking and financial sanctions will remain in place.

-The deal was reached in the early hours of Sunday morning after more than four days of tough negotiations.
+The deal was reached after midnight Saturday in Geneva after five days of tough negotiations.

 Kerry joined the talks in Geneva earlier Saturday.

-Swiss Foreign Minister Didier Burkhalter held talks with Iran's foreign minister, Mohammad Javad Zarif on Saturday.
+Swiss Foreign Minister Didier Burkhalter held talks with Iran's Zarif on Saturday.

 World powers believe Iran's nuclear program can be used to develop nuclear arms and have imposed sanctions on the oil-rich country.
 Tehran argues that it is developing nuclear power for energy and other peaceful purposes.